cescude/mandala/README.md

 Mandala
 =======

 Simple canvas app to scratch an itch.
+See https://cescude.github.io/mandala to mess around with it.

 ![Example](example.png)

 TODO
 ----

-- Larger pens on touchscreen
-- Change number of sides
 - General cleanup